 The importance of public health is rising in Zambia.
 Although the country has made considerable improvements in reducing major health concerns, the shortage of public health workers and the unequal distribution of health services remain an issue.

-In this article, you’ll learn about the career in public health: how to be a public health online professional, its career scope, growth, and benefits.
+In this article, you’ll learn about the career in online public health course: how to be a public health online professional, its career scope, growth, and benefits.

 What Is Public Health?